-The Department of Campus Safety encourages anyone who is the victim of, or witness to a crime or incident to report it to Campus Safety.
-The Department of Campus Safety is located in FO 254.
+The Department of Campus Safety encourages anyone who is the victim of, or witness to a crime or incident to report it to Campus Safety immediately or as soon as it is safe to do so.
+The CSD Office is located in Founders Hall Room 254.
 Students, faculty, staff and visitors are able to report crimes and incidents that occur on campus in the following ways:

-- Dial X 6911 from a campus phone or 382-6911 from an off campus phone (emergency/after hours).
+- Dial X 6911 from a campus phone or 382-6911 from an off-campus phone (emergency/after hours).
 This will put the caller in contact with a Safety Officer on duty. - Blue Light phones are located on the west and south side of campus and connect directly with Campus Safety - Incident Reports We recommend anyone who wishes to report a crime or incident to report it directly to a Campus Safety Officer. - Students, faculty and staff have the ability to anonymously report incidents of bias or discrimination via the Bias Report on the main Alverno webpage.
-Information can also be anonymously reported via the Alverno Rave Guardian app. - Employees can also file a confidential or anonymous report by visiting the HR intranet site and clicking on the quick link Confidential Reporting. - Students can report an incident and have the personal information remain confidential only when reporting to the Campus Counselor, Nurse or Minister.
+Information can also be anonymously reported via the Alverno Rave Guardian app. - Employees can also file a confidential or anonymous report by visiting the HR intranet site and clicking on the quick link Confidential Reporting. - Students can report an incident and have the personal information remain confidential only when reporting to the Campus Counselor, Nurse or Minister\.
 These individuals do however have a duty to warn authorities when an individual may become violent.
 Non-identifying information of Clery reportable incidents will still be provided to Campus Safety for inclusion in the crime log and the annual security report.
 Incidents reported to other staff and faculty must be reported to Campus Safety.
-This will be accomplished by the counselor, nurse, or minister providing necessary detail to the Director of Campus Safety and Security, via in person, telephonic, or remote meeting, and/or use of email.
+This will be accomplished by the counselor, nurse, or minister providing necessary detail to the Director of Campus Safety, via in person, telephonic, or remote meeting, and/or use of email.
 No identifying information shall be requested or offered in such a case.

-All other employees must report any crime or alleged crime to the Department of Campus Safety.
+\All other employees must report any crime or alleged crime to the Department of Campus Safety.